Why did you derive UBOS from Arch Linux, and what is the relationship between UBOS and Arch?

 UBOS provides several Release Channels so we can support users who are not too technical.
 That would be hard to do on Arch directly.

 UBOS releases are “full-stack” tested before they are made available.
 Arch Linux only performs unit testing, and generally requires a system administrator to manually review and resolve possible issues.
-See also UBOS build and release process.
+See also Build and release process.